 29. Contrary to popular belief, only about 9% of people in Ireland have naturally red hair.

-28. Lough Neagh in NI is not only the largest freshwater lake in Ireland but the entire British Isles.
+28. Lough Neagh in NI is not only the largest freshwater lake in Ireland but in Ireland and Britain.

 27. In Northern Ireland, it is an offence to be drunk in public.